selfup/sinio/README.md

 Default is direction out on pin 17 only.
 You can mess around with the config :tada:

-**To be used as an internal node.
-Another application on the RPI should talk to this :smile:**
+To be used as an internal node.
+Another application on the RPI should talk to this :smile:

+If you need a frontend, have another app serve the frontend api/webpage and have it proxy.

+This will ensure there will be no CORS issues, and because we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible.

 ### Requirements